Infected Eyebrow Piercing: Signs, Treatment, & Prevention

 - Pick Up OTC Pain Relief: If the pain or discomfort is keeping you up, you can look to some over-the-counter pain relief medications (such as ibuprofen and aspirin) to tackle the inflammation.
 For fever along with pain, you can opt for paracetamol (6).
 However, they do not work at treating the infection but rather the symptoms, so it is imperative that you use these medicines as directed, alongside engaging in proper cleaning practices and saline soaks.

-- Check In With Your Doctor: If your symptoms persist or worsen even after two days of home treatment, promptly seek medical attention from a healthcare professional for further assessment and treatment options.
+- Check In With Your Doctor: If your symptoms persist or worsen even after two days of home treatment, promptly seek medical attention from a healthcare professional for further assessment and treatment options to protect the eye area or prevent any complications.

 Adhering to these steps should help manage and rectify an infected eyebrow piercing effectively.
 Remember, less is more when it comes to handling your infected eyebrow piercing.
 So, stick to these simple steps, be patient, and your eyebrow will thank you!